generalist/everympbot/README.md

 The shell script can be run manually or set to run on a regular basis.

+A second pair of scripts, `twitterbot-1386.sh` and `assembly-1386.sh`, generate a simplified tweet for medieval MPs (currently only using the 1386-1421 HoP volume)

 **Version log**

 * 0.1 - minimal one-line tweet using [everywordbot](https://github.com/aparrish/everywordbot)